Fortnite Battle Royale: Promotion and marketing

 In May 2018, Epic announced a partnership with the sports apparel manufacturing company IMG to produce official Fortnite-themed clothing.
-A Hasbro-licensed Fortnite Battle Royale-themed version of Monopoly was announced for release by late 2018; the Fortnite Monopoly game includes elements from the video game, such as replacing money with players’ lives and allowing properties to be protected using walls.
-As part of the same agreement, Hasbro also produced Fortnite-based Nerf blasters, which became available in retail stores in 2019.
+A Hasbro-licensed Fortnite Battle Royale-themed version of Monopoly was announced for release by late 2018; the Fortnite Monopoly game includes elements from the video game, such as replacing money with players' lives and allowing properties to be protected using walls.
+As part of the same agreement, Hasbro also produced Fortnite-based Nerf blasters, toy guns that became available in retail stores in 2019.
 Funko released a series of Fortnite Battle Royale-themed Pop! figurines in late 2018.
 Fortnite Battle Royale has been included in special bundles for both the Xbox One and Nintendo Switch, with each version offering redeemable codes for V-Bucks and customization options exclusive to that platform.
 A retail release of Fortnite Battle Royale, called Fortnite: Deep Freeze Bundle, was distributed by Warner Bros.
 Interactive Entertainment for the PlayStation 4, Xbox One, and Nintendo Switch in late 2018.
 The package included a redeemable code for V-Bucks and unique in-game cosmetics.

 In October 2018, Epic introduced the "Support a Creator" program for Fortnite.
-Players could choose one of several popular Fortnite streamers, selected through an application process managed by Epic, to support via the in-game client.
+Players could choose one of several popular Fortnite livestreamers—players who broadcast their gameplay to an audience in real time—selected through an application process managed by Epic, to support via the in-game client.
 These creators earned money based on how many V-Bucks their supporters spent, at a rate of US$5 for every 10,000 V-Bucks spent (equivalent to approximately 5% of the total value).
 Though the initiative was initially planned as a limited-time event, by December 2018 Epic reported that millions of players had used the feature to support more than 10,000 creators.
 As a result, Epic made the program a permanent option for Fortnite, with the intention of helping some creators transition to full-time content creation, and plans to extend this program to other games offered via the Epic Games Store, including Tom Clancy's The Division 2.
 In November 2018, Epic partnered with the National Football League (NFL) to release character outfits for each of the league's 32 teams, along with original "Fortnite Team" outfits, which were available for a limited time.
 This collaboration was influenced by the popularity of Fortnite among NFL players, many of whom had performed Fortnite dance emotes as touchdown celebrations.